It’s pretty nerve-racking to spend so much time and energy trying unsuccessfully to remove caulking from brick surfaces.

-In years past I’ve personally sat and scraped with a utility knife forever and just couldn’t believe that the removal process took so long compared to the application time.
+In years past I’ve personally sat and scraped with a utility knife for what felt like hours and just couldn’t believe that the removal process took so long compared to how easy it is to apply this stuff in the first place.

 I thought to myself, “There must be a quicker and easier way to remove sealant from brick.”

 Naturally, I started learning and testing, and found out that there are a few ways to remove dried caulk from brick surfaces, with some being easier than others.